Lovett Tower

 The Lovett Tower (formerly known as the MLC Building) is a 93-metre-tall building (305 ft) located in the Woden Town Centre, a commercial district in Canberra.
+The building is a Canberra icon and remains the tallest commercial building in Canberra offering vast 360* views across Woden valley.

+Lovett Tower is centrally located within the Woden Town Centre, one of Canberra's busiest satellite retail, commercial & residential centres.

+Westfield Woden, one of Canberra's largest shopping destinations, is positioned directly opposite Lovett Tower, to the south and southeast.

 History

 Its construction was completed in 1973 by Civil & Civic, and it became the tallest building in Canberra.
-This title was replaced by the "High Society" development in Belconnen which was completed in 2020.
+This title was replaced by the "High Society" development in Belconnen which was completed in 2020, although still retains the highest occupiable floor.

-Shortly after its opening, in 1974, there was an incident where a gunman of indigenous background held four public servants part of the Department of Aboriginal Affairs at gunpoint, as a result armed guards were posted in the lobby for the next few months.

-It became apparent during construction that the tower formed a kind of wind tunnel with the plaza below, and in 1975 the NCDC proposed building a clock tower to combat the problem while simultaneously telling the time.
-This project never progressed passed wind tunnel tests.

-In 1984 the tower operators were fined $852 for breaches of the 1962 Companies Ordinance.
-Later that year it was found that the tower had major flaws in its fire evacuation procedure after a false alarm.
-At the time the building had no fire suppression systems, no visible or audible alarms, or any way of detecting or alerting fires.
-These safety features were added to the building shortly after, however it was also discovered that ACT Fire and Rescue was unable to properly respond to high rise fires, owning no extendable ladders.

 In 1994 the building was bought by E.C.
 Managed Investments Group and then sold on to BZW Investment Management Group for A$47.5 million.
 In 2006 Lovett Tower was then purchased by Cromwell Property Group for A$73 million.

 In 2020 the building was bought from Cromwell Property Group by Brite Developments Pty Limited.
 In 2022, Lovett Tower was purchased by Hunter Investment Corporation; also owner of the Hunter Economic Zone - Australia’s largest Industrial Estate and Business Park at 3,200 hectares, and one of the largest business estates in the Asia Pacific region.

-The Lovett Tower is a landmark commercial office, refurbished in 1999 and in 2007, and can be seen towering over the city far away from Canberra.
+The Lovett Tower is a landmark commercial office building, refurbished in 1999, 2007, 2016, 2022, and can be seen towering over the city.
 It was formerly known as the MLC Tower but was renamed in 2000 by the Aboriginal and Torres Strait Islander Commission to honour the Lovett family.

+Commonwealth History

+Throughout its life, Lovett Tower has been the reliable home of numerous Commonwealth government tenants.
+These include the: